OpenTSDB/opentsdb.net/docs/source/api_http/query/index.rst

 ..
 NOTE:: Regular expression, wildcard filters with a pre/post/in-fix or literal ors with many values can cause queries to return slower as each row of data must be resolved to their string values then processed.

 ..
-NOTE:: When submitting a JSON query to OpenTSDB 2.2, use either ``tags`` OR ``filters``.
+NOTE:: When submitting a JSON query to OpenTSDB 2.2 or later, use either ``tags`` OR ``filters``.
 Only one will take effect and the order is indeterminate as the JSON parser may deserialize one before the other.
 We recommend using filters for all future queries.

 *Filter Conversions*